IMPACT INVESTMENTS

 For more than 25 years GreenWood has worked with artisans in Honduras and the Peruvian Amazon to produce high-quality wood products from well-managed forests.
 Greenwood trains woodworkers to use appropriate tools and technologies, and connects their products to good markets.
 The goal is to return as much value as possible from every harvested tree to the folks who depend upon - and help sustain - some of the earth’s most endangered forest resources.

 In 2005 GreenWood launched a community forest enterprise in the harvest, production and export of high-value Honduras mahogany (Swietenia macrophylla) in the remote Sico-Paulaya Valley of Honduras.
 Working with three local agroforestry cooperatives, GreenWood acts as an intermediary in the procurement of low-interest loans from philanthropic foundations.
 These funds have enabled all three groups to purchase efficient sawmills, which they now own and operate, and help to underwrite ongoing costs of production.
 In 2019, 3rd Creek Foundation lent $10,000 to support the Miraveza Cooperative through some delays with the year’s harvest.
-With the delivery of two containers of mahogany in the next few weeks, this 15-year enterprise will have generated the export of more than 250,000 board feet of mahogany from managed community forests, leading to total gross sales of approximately $1.75M.
-More than 90 percent of that wood has been sold to Taylor Guitars and other leaders in the U.S. guitar industry.
-And an estimated 65 percent of sales (more than $1M) has been returned directly to the communities and local cooperative members.
+This 15-year enterprise will generated the export of more than 250,000 board feet of mahogany from managed community forests, leading to total gross sales of approximately $1.75M.

 Traslado madera Limoncito Champas 3 (1) copy 2.jpg